Introduction to Bacon & the Art of Living

 Thinking about the Danish Bacon trade, I realise that the government ensured that when the right time came, the industry was ready, prepared and in a general position of neatness.
 It is a strange thing that as we walked through this small Danish town and I saw the small but neat Danish houses, that I could see this Danish approach to life in everything.
 I do not see class differences between people.
 I see people from all walks of life getting together in small coffee shops at the end of the day, celebrating life and sharing stories.

 I can see how my quest to unravel good bacon curing is teaching me as much about life than it is teaching me about meat.
 Andreas told me something this afternoon before I retired to my room which is very curious.
 He told me that I am too quick to claim that this is the end of my quest.
 That simply knowing the steps of bacon curing without understanding it is not to know the steps at all.
-On the one hand, and on the other hand I think that this is not the end.
-It is not even the beginning of the end.
-My discovery thus far is quite possible only the end of the beginning.
+Brief exposure to the Danish attitude towards work and cooperation and the internal mechanics of a bacon curing operation is only the beginning of my education.

 Please give the kids all my love and to our dear parents.
 Please give them both my letters to read before you sent it on to Oscar, James, and Will.
 I will write Dawie Hyman, David de Villiers Graaff, and Uncle Jakobus separately.

-Photos from Chris Speedy and my visit to Denmark in 2011 when Andreas Østergaard introduced us into the science of bacon production.
-Chris was a master, but I knew nothing!
+Photos from Chris Speedy and my visit to Denmark in 2011 when Andreas Østergaard introduced us to the science of bacon production.
+Chris was a master, but as for me, I knew nothing! 🙂

 (c) eben van tonder